0. Info

 3. Definitions of Probability

-- An event $A$ is any subset of $S$ ($A \subset S$) - anything that we could say either “happened” or “didn’t happen” once the experiment takes place.
-We calculate the probabilities of events (e.g., the probability that an event $A$ happens).
+is any subset of ( ) - anything that we could say either “happened” or “didn’t happen” once the experiment takes place.
+We calculate the probabilities of events (e.g., the probability that an event happens).- After an experiment is completed, every event will have

 - “Happened” or “happened” if it contains the outcome which actually occurred.